Which of the following correctly lists the levels of organization... | Channels for Pearson+

 1

-Understand the concept of levels of organization in the human body, which describes how biological structures are arranged from simplest to most complex.
+Step 1: Understand the concept of levels of organization in the human body.
+These levels describe how the body is structured, starting from the smallest unit to the most complex.
+The levels are: Cell, Tissue, Organ, Organ System, and Organism.

-Start with the smallest unit: the cell, which is the basic structural and functional unit of life.
+Step 2: Define each level: - Cell: The basic structural and functional unit of life. - Tissue: A group of similar cells working together to perform a specific function. - Organ: A structure composed of multiple tissues that work together to perform a specific function. - Organ System: A group of organs that work together to perform complex functions. - Organism: The complete living being, composed of all organ systems working together.

-Next, recognize that cells group together to form tissues, which are collections of similar cells performing a common function.
+Step 3: Arrange the levels in order from simplest to most complex.
+Start with the smallest unit (Cell) and progress to the most complex (Organism).
+The correct order is: Cell → Tissue → Organ → Organ System → Organism.

 Watch next